What We Do

 Bringing the best of the arts to the county town

-We programme about 100 events a year and aim to appeal to all sorts of people.
-The artists we bring here range from theatre and dance companies to bands old and new, as well as comedians, children’s entertainers, jugglers and even the odd mind-reader.
-The shows take place mainly in our home venue, Dorchester Corn Exchange, but also outdoors in Maumbury Rings or in one of the many beautiful churches, barns or event venues in and around Dorchester.
+We programme some 160 events a year and aim to appeal to all sorts of people.
+The artists we bring here range from theatre and dance companies to bands old and new, as well as comedians, children’s entertainers, jugglers and magicians.
+The shows take place mainly in our home venue, Dorchester Corn Exchange, but also at the Hardye Theatre, St Mary’s Church, outdoors in Maumbury Rings and in other venues in and around Dorchester.

-We try to offer the widest possible variety, but have to work within the limitations of our budgets and audience capacity.
-We’re always happy to have suggestions of more great things to bring to town, so if you have seen a great play, concert, dance show or the like, don ‘t hesitate to get in touch and tell us about it.
+We try to offer the widest possible variety, and we are always happy to have suggestions of more great things to bring to town, so if you have seen a great play, concert, dance show or the like, don ‘t hesitate to get in touch and tell us about it.
 We can’t promise we’ll be able to book them, but we’ll look into it…

-Increasingly, we are working together with other local arts organisations, some amateur, some professional, to share resources and make sure that the arts in dorchester really thrive.
-For example, New Hardy Players and Dorchester Community Plays Association have become more and more closely allied to us and we are seeing the benefits on both sides.
+Increasingly, we are working together with other local arts organisations, some amateur, some professional, to share resources and make sure that the arts in Dorchester really thrive.
+For example, Dorchester Drama, the Somerleigh Players, the New Hardy Players and the Dorchester Community Plays Association have become more and more closely allied to us and we are seeing the benefits on both sides.

 Creative opportunities

 What this really means is being able to join in, rather than just watch.
 We host all sorts of activities that give people the chance to act, sing or play.
 We host weekly sessions and annual performances by Dorchester Youth Theatre, who go from strength to strength.
-Pop Club meet her every Saturday, giving youngsters a chance to learn to play in a band and make their first appearances on stage.
 We also support Dorchestra, the local community orchestra, where anyone who wants to pick up an instrument (perhaps after a long lay-off or as a beginner) can join in a joyful celebration of music.
-Connect, our open-access drama class now runs twice a week and their creativity, imagination and ability to bring out the best performances in each other seem to know no bounds.

 Nurturing local talent

 Dorchester is bursting with talented people and we think Dorchester Arts should be an outlet for some of that talent to grow.
-Recent examples of our support include:
+Examples of our support include:

 Kinetics